cybotany/edge-device-communication/README.md

-# Digitizer
+# LinkMapper
-Repository for digitizer code
+Repository for LinkMapper code